 It is alarming that 10 of the 20 most destructive wildfires in California took place in the last 4 years.
 Transmission equipment failures caused at least 8, claiming over 130 human lives.

-In Partnership with The Cal Fire Benevolent Foundation
+The Cal Fire Benevolent Foundation

 The Cal Fire Benevolent Foundation is organized exclusively to engage in lawful charitable and educational activities supporting the families of firefighters and other fire suppression personnel of California in times of financial need or hardship.